rubygems/bundler/ISSUES.md

     # remove the saved resolve of the Gemfile
     rm -rf Gemfile.lock

+    # uninstall the rubygems-bundler and open_gem gems
+    rvm gemset use global # if using rvm gem uninstall rubygems-bundler open_gem

     # try to install one more time
     bundle install